smar377/kubernetes/cka-with-practice-tests-udemy/7-security/8-security-contexts-lab/README.md

       runAsUser: 1010
 ```

-under the `spec: -> containers` section.
+under the `spec -> containers` section.
 Then use below command to populates the change:

 ```bash
 $ kubectl replace --force -f /tmp/kubectl-edit-3133368033.yaml